SFTtech/openage/doc/reverse_engineering/game_mechanics/swgb/shields.md

 When losing the shield ability (like when exiting a shield generator), the shield points will gradually deplete.
 They will gradually replenish when regaining the ability.
+The depletion rate is reportedly set for the full depletion to happen in 40s.
+This still needs confirmation.

 Shielded units always spawn with an empty shield.